Aprimo UK Terms and Conditions

 2. CUSTOMER SUPPORT

 Response Times.
-Aprimo measures Response Time as the interval between Customer’s initial contact (via electronic receipt of incident or phone call) to Aprimo and the first contact (via electronic receipt or phone call) with an Aprimo Customer Services support analyst.
+Aprimo measures Response Time as the interval between Customer’s initial contact (via electronic receipt of case or phone call) to Aprimo and the first contact (via electronic receipt or phone call) with an Aprimo Customer Services support analyst.

 |Initial Response Times||Priority 1||Priority 2 and 3|

 3. MAINTENANCE & BACKUP

 Maintenance; Updates.
 Aprimo shall advise Customer prior to any scheduled maintenance that requires Aprimo to take down the System.
 Aprimo shall not be responsible for any damages or costs incurred by Customer or any user during or as a result of the scheduled down time or down time as to which Aprimo has provided notice to Customer.

 Backup and Recovery Requirements.
 Aprimo will perform a running archive on the System in conformity with Aprimo’s then current backup procedures and policies.